animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 Say I own a car that I fully paid-off.
 Say I keep that car in the apartment complex where I live.
 Say my insurance, due to some freak ambiguous accident, charges me $1200 for the next 6-month policy.
 Say my mom is poor, I have thousands of dollars of college student debt that would default to her if I died, and I recently became unemployed, was suicidal, and sick.
 Say I can’t afford to pay that $1200 fee and there are no significantly better options.
 Say the car I own is un-drivable, but is repairable and worth too much to dispose or sell, and has sentimental value to me.
 Say I'm also incapacitated or hospitalized for some time due to being sick.
 And say my apartment complex prohibits cars without license plates from being parked there.
 Say the law requires that license plates be returned to the DMV for any uninsured cars.
 Say I don't have enough property that can be repossessed to pay off the insurer, other than the car for which it's insuring.
 Say English isn't my mom's primary language and we immigrated here legally as Jewish refugees from Uzbekistan.

-**Question:** What happens to me, having not broken any laws, for simply existing due to the auto insurance system?
+**Question:** What happens to me, having not broken any laws, for simply existing, due to the auto insurance system?

 **Answer:** For simply existing, I get evicted, arrested, or my un-drivable car gets repossessed.